Matteljay/tightcms/README.md

 Next, you may want to use `screen` (or [systemd](https://www.shellhacks.com/systemd-service-file-example/)) so that you can log out of your VPS and keep TightCMS running as a service: `apt install screen`

-Then these 3 commands will get you started the quickest:
+Then these few commands will get you started the quickest:
 ```
 git clone https://github.com/matteljay/tightcms
 cd tightcms/server/